shankarapailoor/moonshine/README.md

 MoonShine produces a ```corpus.db``` file that contains the serialized Syzkaller programs.
 Move ```corpus.db``` to your Syzkaller workdir and begin fuzzing!

 MoonShine also writes the deserialized syzkaller programs from the traces under ```deserialized``` so that you can manually inspect the conversion.
-Programs in the deserialized directory have the naming convention ```[trace_name]+[id]```.
+If moonshine was run without distillation, then the programs in the deserialized directory obey the naming convention ```[trace_name]+[id]```.
 If the original trace consists of 1 task, ```id``` should always be 1, but if there are multiple tasks then each task is assigned a unique id and converted to a separate program.

 ```bash
 $ ls deserialized/